Request Request Appointment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 single dental implant with a crown

+Something that makes dental implants different from dentures and bridges is that they require a multistep process that spans several months.
 Dr. Thomas Neslund is an expert in placing dental implants, which is why you can conveniently complete your entire treatment in our dental office.
 Typically, dental implant placement needs to be performed by an offsite specialist.
-However, since Dr. Neslund has the expertise and the technology necessary to ensure your implants are successful, you don’t have to see another dental professional or spend more time traveling from office to office.
+However, since Dr. Neslund and Dr. Benner has the expertise and the technology necessary to ensure your implants are successful, you don’t have to see another dental professional or spend more time traveling from office to office.
+Every person’s treatment varies, but here are the main 4 steps that you can expect.

 Benefits of Dental Implants